top of page

 1. Professional Breeders and Trainers

 Specialized breeders focus on producing dogs with the right genetics and temperament for police work.
 Trainers often sell dogs they have personally trained, ensuring quality and reliability.
+These are considered Green Dogs, ready for training.

 2. Police Departments and K9 Units